systemd/mkosi/mkosi.md

   is automatically used for this purpose (also see the "Files" section below).

-`InstallDirectory=`, `--install-dir=`

-: Takes a path of a directory to use as the install directory.
-The directory used this way is shared between builds and allows the build system to not have to reinstall files that were already installed by a previous build and didn't change.
-The build script can find the path to this directory in the `$DESTDIR` environment variable.
-If this option is not specified, but a directory `mkosi.installdir` exists in the local directory, it is automatically used for this purpose (also see the "Files" section below).

 `UseSubvolumes=`, `--use-subvolumes=`

 : Takes a boolean or `auto`.
 Enables or disables use of btrfs subvolumes for